fiaisis/gitops/README.md

 Reseal all of the secrets for the bitnami sealedsecrets operator in staging and prod then push the changes to Gitops

+Go into Memphis and setup the required user using UI

 # How to deploy the app of apps

 This will deploy everything using ArgoCD by deploying an application that will deploy everything in the apps folder of this repo.